p-lr/TrekMe/Readme.md

 **Beware**

 All your maps on the SD card will be deleted if TrekMe is uninstalled (Android enforces that).
-The only way to safely keep your maps is to store them on the internal memory.
-However, as a workaround, you can save a map and move the resulting zip archive to another directory (outside of the Android folder on the SD card).
+This is the reason why it's highly recommended to save the maps you wouldn't want to loose.
+To learn more about that, go to the "Save your maps" section.

 In the "Download" section > "Download folder", you can chose between to directories if you have an SD card.
 Otherwise, you don't have the choice but to use the internal memory: